US STOCKS-Nasdaq ends lower as Treasury yields rise, Lyft plunges

 "Investors are wondering what the bond market is telling us that economic indicators are not telling us," said Sam Stovall, chief investment strategist at CFRA Research.
 "Higher bond yields are going to more adversely affect the higher growth technology companies."

-The Nasdaq .IXIC posted its first weekly fall this year, while the S&P 500 .SPXended the week lower in a week dominated by hawkish commentary from U.S. Federal Reserve officials and earnings reports from more than half of the S&P 500 constituents.
+The Nasdaq .IXIC posted its first weekly fall this year, down 2.41%, while the S&P 500 .SPXended the week lower 1.11% and the Dow Jones lost 0.17%, in a week dominated by hawkish commentary from U.S. Federal Reserve officials and earnings reports from more than half of the S&P 500 constituents.

 That comes after a stellar performance by stocks in January.
 This month, however, strong jobs data and comments from Federal Reserve Chair Jerome Powell stoked worries about how much higher interest rates may need to climb.